 Coordinate adjectives should be separated by a comma or the word and.
 Adjectives are said to be coordinate if they modify the same noun in a sentence to the same degree.

-In some cases, it’s pretty hard to tell whether two adjectives are coordinate or not.
-But there are a couple of ways you can test them.
-Try inserting the word and between the adjectives to see if the phrase still seems natural.
-In the first sentence above, “this tattered and woolen sweater” doesn’t sound right, because you really aren’t talking about a sweater that is both tattered and woolen in the same way.
+In the first sentence above, “this tattered and woolen sweater” doesn’t sound right because you aren’t talking about a sweater that is both tattered and woolen in the same way.
 It’s a woolen sweater inherently, and it has become tattered.
 Woolen sweater forms a unit of meaning that is modified by tattered.

 Adjectives vs. adverbs